 Every field agency must sign an agreement for student placement with the University.
 The agreements stipulate that the Agency may dismiss from placement any student whose performance or conduct does not justify continuance in field placement at the Agency.

 Consequently, any field agency that determines that a student's continuation in placement jeopardizes the quality of client services or agency reputation, or disrupts normal agency operations, may elect to immediately terminate the student's placement.
-Whenever possible, agency field instructors are asked to contact the field liaison and/or the UT field coordinator before making a decision to dismiss the student to proactively address any concerns about student performance that might lead to termination of placement (See Section 10.03).
+Whenever possible, agency field instructors are asked to contact the field liaison and/or the UT field coordinator before making a decision to dismiss the student to proactively address any concerns about student performance that might lead to termination of placement (See Sections 10.01 and 10.04).

-Upon notification by the agency of a student's dismissal, the UT field coordinator will upload a Dismissal Form on the student's page in IPT.
-The Dismissal from Placement form will be completed and will document reasons for the dismissal.
+Upon notification by the agency of a student's dismissal, a Dismissal Form will be uploaded on the student's page in IPT.
+The Dismissal Form will be completed and will document reasons for the dismissal.
 The UT field coordinator may contact the agency for additional information and will review all documentation of cause for dismissal.

-The UT field coordinator may also meet with the student to get the student's perspective on the situation.
-The UT field coordinator will make a decision as to whether the student is A) Eligible for placement in another setting, or B) Not Eligible for placement in another setting.
+At this point, Phase 4 of the Field problem-solving process will be initiated, and the UT field coordinator will meet with the student to discuss the dismissal.
+The UT field coordinator will determine whether the student is A) Eligible for placement in another setting, or B) Not Eligible for placement in another setting.